Why Video Conferencing is Beneficial for Business

 Video Combats Remote Isolation

 Despite the many benefits of remote work, there’s a downside, as well.
 Employees who work away from the office have reported feeling socially isolated, not only from their colleagues, but from people in general.
-Video conferencing can help remote workers by bringing that feeling of social interaction in a way chat, email, and phone calls can’t.
-It also brings those employees into the office, connecting them with the rest of the people they work with (as mentioned above!).
-Make sure your remote workers are equipped with the tools they need to easily connect to your meetings and encourage them to regularly use video conferencing for their conversations with everyone – coworkers, vendors, and clients.
+Video conferences can help remote workers by bringing that feeling of social interaction and collaboration in a way chat, email, and phone calls can’t.
+It also brings those employees into the office, connecting them with the rest of the people they work with (as mentioned above!) even if they’re not in the same conference room.
+Make sure your remote workers are equipped with the tools they need to easily connect to your online meetings and encourage them to regularly use video conferencing for their conversations with everyone – coworkers, vendors, and clients.

 Video conferencing is easier than ever, thanks to the prevalence of mobile devices in the workplace and frequent use by younger generations.
-And it’s benefits to business communication are abundant.
+And it’s benefits to business communication are abundant to every company that uses it.
 Over time, as companies add video conferencing into their meeting culture, we expect they’ll find that employees prefer video calls.
 Just make sure they’re ready for their close-up!